Thedongraphix/EthSafari/README.md

 EthSafari Hackathon Project
 Overview
 Welcome to our EthSafari Hackathon project!
 This project leverages the power of blockchain technology, combining Solidity and Rust to create a robust, decentralized application.
+Project was built based on three themes ours was Education

 Table of Contents
 Project Description